 America is having an epidemic of diabetes according to the New England Journal of Medicine.
 Unfortunately, the risk is greater for people living with mental illness, especially those taking second-generation atypical antipsychotic medications (SGAs).
 Another issue to be aware of is metabolic syndrome, a condition that can be a precursor to diabetes.

-FAQ About Wellness and Mental Illness
+Wellness and Mental Illness

 For More Information about NAMI Hearts & Minds